rpalamattom/terminal-integration/README.md

   - If Payer FSP authorizes the transaction, funds will be sent to Merchant (Payee) FSP.
 If Payer FSP declines, the transaction will be aborted.
   - Response will be sent back to POS driver through Mojaloop in OPEN API.
 It will be converted to ISO(POS) and will send the response to POS.
   - Notification will be sent to Payer and Payee from respective FSP’s.

+  ## Simulator Endpoints

+  As a part of the use case implementation, three new endpoints will  be implemented on the simulator as below:

+  OTP Endpoint
+  ATM Endpoint
+  POS Endpoint

+  ### OTP Endpoint

+  The OTP Endpoint will be responsible for the generation of OTP(One Time Pin) as per the request from the Payer.
+Once a request for OTP is received by the endpoint, it will create an OTP, store and then respond with the generated value through the same channel.

+  ### ATM Endpoint

+  ATM Endpoint will be responsible for handling transactions originating from ATM devices.
+The transactions in ISO/NDC formats will be processed by the ATM Endpoint and responded appropriatley.

+  ### POS Endpoint

+  The POS Endpoint will handle the transactions originating from POS and mPOS devices.
+The mobile number, along with the OTP will be processed by the POS Endpoint